 - You frequently experience Ringxiety or Textaphrenia or Phantom notifications – the feeling that you received a notification when you actually did not.

-Fast facts about phone and internet use
+Statistics on phone and internet use

 - According to a 2019 report, the average person spends about 3.5 hours on their phone in a day with the top 20% of people spending more than 4.5 hours a day.
 The quarantine has increased these numbers – many users report over 8 hours a day.